Area51 Project - Mike's 2006 Powertek REV:

 While finishing the bumper installation I noticed there was no resistance in the Right Front shock.
 I found the oil/gas had leaked out, likely due to a bad seal.
 After quick call to my local shock rebuilder Mark Murray and I had the shock out, rebuilt and reinstalled the same day.
 I purchased these shocks from him last year and once again I was impressed with his outstanding service and no hassle warranty repair.

-The thumb warmer had not worked on this sled since I bought it.
+The thumb warmer has not worked on this sled since I bought it.
 With such a short "to do list" this year, I decided it was time to replace it.
 To fix this problem you have to replace the whole throttle lever as the heater is glued directly to it.
 I purchased a new part from the dealer, disassembled the throttle block to access the wiring and installed the new lever with ease.
 I chose to cut, splice, solder and heat shrink the connections for a reliable installation.
 While everything was apart I took the time to disassemble and service my kill switch which started acting up after summer storage.
 A little corrosion on the terminals is easily cleaned and the switch works like new.
 Check out my fixing REV Kill Switch HOW TO for more information on this relatively easy repair.

 Snow conditions were pretty sparse at the 2014 Annual Cabin trip in February.
 Both Project Foreman and Project REV got some seat time due to the poor snow conditions, but I did manage to burn a tank of gas in the sled!